elishacook/handbag/README.md

 # Handbag

-**NOTE** This is pre-alpha software, i.e., cool your jets, lots of stuff is not implemented.
-If you like the concept, consider helping out by checking out what *is* implemented, suggesting ideas, writing code or just sending a nice note to keep me motivated.
-Thanks!
+**NOTE** This is alpha software.
+All the tests are passing and there is pretty good test coverage but the library is new, new, new.
+Things may change significantly, there not be a test covering your use case, etc., etc.

 Handbag is an embedded database for python.
-Its goal is to be a viable persistence option for small-to-medium sized projects and also to be super fun to use.
+Its goal is to be a viable persistence option for small-to-medium sized projects and also to be enjoyable to use.
 This is not the DB for giganto-scale applications, but if you want data persistence, consistency and convenience this might be the thing for you.

 Handbag uses [lmdb](http://symas.com/mdb/) (also [py-lmdb](https://github.com/dw/py-lmdb)) so it inherits all of its excellent qualities.
 When you use Handbag you get: